awsdocs/amazon-ecs-developer-guide/doc_source/IAMPolicyExamples.md

 The resources for `StartTask` are task definitions\.
 To limit which clusters and container instances a user can start task definitions on, you can specify them in the `Condition` block\.
 The advantage is that you don't have to list both task definitions and clusters in your resources to allow appropriate access\.
 You can apply one, the other, or both\.

-The following IAM policy allows permission to start any revision of a specific task definition on a specific cluster and specific container instance:
+The following IAM policy allows permission to start any revision of a specific task definition on a specific cluster and specific container instance\.

+**Note**
+For this example, when you call the `StartTask` API with the AWS CLI or another AWS SDK, you must specify the task definition revision so that the `Resource` mapping matches\.

 ```
 {